 Small garden dating from the 17th century providing a quiet, leafy haven just yards from Kensington High Street.
 Music 12-12.45pm.

 Multi-award-winning community garden.
 Accessible layout with pond, flower borders, vegetables and fruit, and a small woodland area.

-Garden of former home of a Russian sculptor and her husband, built on the remnants of an old orchard.
+Garden and home of a Russian sculptor and her husband, built on the remnants of an old orchard.
 Spectacular views of Richmond Park.